Come, my beloved

 4:8

-A fresh running stream traces their path from that panoramic vista in the mountains to a secret garden in the valley, bridging the gap between Heaven and Earth.
-The stream brings life-giving water from the Sky God, and surges like a fountain in the Earth's fertile recesses.
+A fresh running stream traces their path from that panoramic vista in the mountains to a secret garden in the valley, bridging the gap between heaven and earth.
+The stream brings life-giving water from the sky god, and surges like a fountain in the earth's fertile recesses.
 As they make love, she is both the woman in the garden and the garden itself, an embodiment of the goddess.
 As the poet praises her beauty, he speaks to the Earth herself, to the Wellspring of Life; magically blending boy, girl, and garden:

 An enclosed garden is my sister, my bride